 How Does Mortgage Modification Work?

-- Extending the number of years you have to repay your mortgage, for example, going from 25 to 30 years remaining.
+- Extending your repayment term, for example, going from 25 to 30 years.

 - Lowering your mortgage interest rate.

-- Have a mortgage that was originated at least 12 months prior to the evaluation date.
+- Have a mortgage that originated at least 12 months prior to the modification evaluation date.

-- Have a mortgage that hasn’t been modified three of more times in the past.
+- Have a mortgage that hasn’t been modified at least three times in the past.

 - Have not failed a “Flex Modification Trial Period Plan” over the last 12 months.

 - Submit a borrower response package if you’re less than 90 days behind on your payments (more on this below).